bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

 - This keyword has the following four rules:
+1. In a method, this refers to object.
+2. In a function, this refers to the global object
+3. In an event, this refers to to the element
+4.

 5. Why do we need super() in an extended class?